 Mediating variable is an intervening variable and impacts the relationship between the independent variable and the dependent variable.
 The mediator function of a third factor, states to the generative component through which the central independent factor can impact the dependent variable.
 A given variable is said to work as a mediator to the degree that it represents the connection between the predictor and the criterion (Nobleman and Kenny, 1986).
 This review tested perceived usefulness and perceived ease of use (TAM) generative instrument through which TOE setting can impact adoption of cloud computing.
 A framework high in perceived usefulness, thus, is one for which a client has faith in the existence of a positive user performance relationship.
-The measurement tool of perceived usefulness was adapted from Schillewaert et al., (2005) and perceived ease of use was adapted from Wu (2011).
+The measurement tool of perceived usefulness was adapted from Wu (2011).